 The Company leases certain of its offices, research laboratories and manufacturing facilities under operating leases that expire through the year 2022.
 Certain of the leases contain provisions for extensions of up to ten years.
 These lease commitments are primarily related to the Company's corporate headquarters in Ireland and its corporate office and R&D facility in Massachusetts.
-As of December 31, 2015, the total future annual minimum lease payments under the Company's non-cancelable operating leases are as follows:
+As of December 31, 2016, the total future annual minimum lease payments under the Company's non-cancelable operating leases are as follows:

 (In thousands) Amount

 Year Ended:

-2016
+2017

-2017 5,785
+2018 ,

-2018 5,883
+2019 6,210

-2019 5,932
+2020

-2020 3,750
+2021

-Thereafter 2,154
+Thereafter 666

-Total future minimum lease payments \$29,113
+Total future minimum lease payments \$24,817

-Rent expense related to operating leases charged to operations was \$7.2 million and \$5.9 million for the years ended December 31, 2015 and 2014, respectively.
-Each of these amounts was net of sublease income of \$0.7 million.
-In addition to its lease commitments, the Company had open purchase orders totaling \$399.0 million at December 31, 2015.
+Rent expense related to operating leases charged to operations was \$8.1 million and \$7.2 million for the years ended December 31, 2016 and 2015, respectively.
+The amounts in 2015 were net of sublease income of \$0.7 million.
+In addition to its lease commitments, the Company had open purchase orders totaling \$432.0 million at December 31, 2016.

 In December 2015, the Company entered into an agreement pertaining to its leased manufacturing facility located in Chelsea, Massachusetts, assigning its right, title and interest in the lease to Civitas.
-The Company had recognized an asset retirement obligation in connection with this leased property and upon entering into the agreement with Civitas, reversed this liability.
-As a result, in the year ended